Room invasions are not a significant security issue

 4. Advanced Persistent Threats (APTs)

 In rare cases, a well‑resourced attacker might exploit a vulnerability to gain deeper access.
-These incidents are highly specialized and usually involve targeted campaigns It's one of those things that adds up..
+These incidents are highly specialized and usually involve targeted campaigns Which is the point..

 - What you see: The intruder can manipulate the session, sometimes even recording.